PrimaryEnglish

 However, this can be misleading.
 After all, watchmakers and silversmiths rarely, if ever, require power tools to create accurate timepieces or fine jewellery.
 They tend to use delicate, precise implements.

-In a similar vein, you should encourage your pupils to choose their words with precision rather than raw power as they seek to move their reader.
+In a similar vein, you should encourage your pupils to choose their words with precision rather than raw power as they seek to move their readers.
 Subtlety can often have more impact in evoking emotion than wild exaggeration.

 “You should encourage your pupils to choose their words with precision”